-The A/D START TRIGGER source is programmable and may be set to any of the AUXIN inputs or to the DAQ-Sync DS A/D START TRIGGER input.
+The A/D START TRIGGER source is programmable and may be set to any of the AUXIN inputs.
 The polarity of this signal is also programmable to trigger acquisitions on either the positive or negative edge.

 The A/D START TRIGGER signal is also available as an output and can be programmed to appear at any of the AUXOUT outputs.
-Refer to Figure 8 and Figure 9 for A/D START TRIGGER input and output timing requirements.
+See Figure 6 and Figure 7 for A/D START TRIGGER input and output timing requirements.

-Figure 8.
+Figure 6.
 A/D START TRIGGER input signal timing

-Figure 9.
+Figure 7.
 A/D START TRIGGER output signal timing